DevanshD3/DevanshD3/README.md

 📚 I am currently learning anything and everything that I can 😂.
 Exploring finance , ML and designing rigth now.

-🏆 I am new to open soure and recently cpmpleted **Hacktoberfest 2020** and would love to contribute to open source organisations !
+🏆 I am new to open soure and recently completed **Hacktoberfest 2020** and would love to contribute to open source organisations !

-📹 I have over 1300 subscribers on youtube with 60k views on my channel.
+📹 I have over **1300 subscribers** on youtube with **60k views** on my channel.

 ---
 ## Connect with me